ansible-collections/ansible-consul/README.md

 # Consul

-This Ansible role performs a basic [Consul](https://consul.io/) installation.
+This Ansible role performs a basic [Consul](https://consul.io/) installation, including filesystem structure, example configuration, and installation of of the Consul UI.

+It does not currently facilitate full configuration and initialization of a functioning Consul cluster, but that is planned for a future version.

 ## Requirements